 And that's what makes faith hard.
 Sometimes, God shows up with miracles and signs and wonders.
-But, more often, He just shows up with His Word.
+But, more often, He just shows up in very ordinary ways.
+He just shows up with His Word.
 He just shows up in the trustworthy testimony of others proclaiming that the Messiah has come.